So you’ve honed your skills to the point where you are confident you can get a good picture in any situation.

 Writing and reporting go hand-in-hand.
 You may not need to write a full blown news story, but you do need to be able to write accurate, descriptive captions.

 Proper grammar and ability to gather accurate caption information like names and ages is very important.

 If you consistently provide wrong information and the newspaper has to print a correction each time, they won’t be calling you back.

 The Current Newspaper Business Climate

-Unless you’ve been holed up somewhere the last 8 years, you probably know that the newspaper and print media in general are not doing well.
+Unless you’ve been holed up somewhere the last eight years, you probably know that the newspaper and print media in general are not doing well.

 Their staff size has been drastically reduced.
 As a result, most are more than willing to drop their standards on what is usable as far as photos are concerned.

-The current business climate aside, newspapers have traditionally always relied on freelance sports coverage especially for sports.
+The current business climate aside, newspapers have traditionally always relied on freelance coverage, especially for sports.
 Sporting events occur mostly in the evenings and on weekends when newspapers can’t staff as many games.